 4.3.5 Interim to Final

-The difference between these amounts is the amount payable to the client for the final permanent impairment determination.
+The difference between these two WPI ratings is the final WPI rating and the amount of permanent impairment payable to the client under section 24.
+Compensation must also be considered under section 27 of the DRCA at this point.
 Further instructions on how to consider the full section 24 permanent impairment process can be found at Chapter 4.2 and Chapter 5 of this library.

 Note that there is no 10% threshold increase required between the interim assessment and the final assessment for final permanent impairment compensation to be paid.
-For example, if a condition that is payable at 10% as an interim is then assessed under the permanent impairment guide 12 months later as now being permanent and stable at 15% for a final payment, the difference in rates is payable (ie including the annual indexation).
+For example, if a condition that is payable at 10% as an interim is then assessed under the permanent impairment guide 12 months later as now being permanent and stable at 15% for a final payment, the difference in rates is payable (i.e. including the annual indexation).